peribeir/homeassistant-rademacher/info.md

 Just click "Check it Out" and you'll be presented with the Integrations page where you should see the new Rademacher Bridge entry.

 Click "Configure".
-If you have set a password for the Hub, enter it and press "Submit", or just "Submit" if you have no password.
+If you have set a password for the Hub, enter it and press "Submit".

+On the next dialog, Choose any device that you may want to exclude from managing in HA.
+If you want to manage all, just press "Submit".

 You should now be presented with Device/Entities detected, you should select the HA Area where you want to add them.